 Central Saint Martins – alcohol is not allowed unfortunately, you can have a dry PV on a Thursday morning (10am – 12pm) – unfortunately no external guests are able to be present as well due to building security so please be aware of this when you apply for the space.

-Chelsea on the first Thursday of your slot from 6-8pm.
+Chelsea College of Arts on the first Thursday of your slot from 6-8pm.
 You can supply your own refreshments in agreement with the Events and Exhibitions Coordinator at the SU.